cositools/cosiflow/README.md

 Login with username: admin  password: -

-The password is inside the docker-compose.yaml file and can be changed.
+The password is inside the Dockerfile and can be changed before building the container.

 7) To shutdown the dockers:

 ```
-docker-compose down -v
+docker compose down -v
 ```